 Origin: Originating in the United States in the 1920s, this term was originally used to describe a passenger who was admissibly directing a chauffeur, but it eventually began to be used figuratively.

 Meaning: A “crazy” person, or someone who is too impaired to function.

-Origin: The term originated during World War I, when it was used to describe a soldier who had lost all of his limbs in combat and had to be carried in a basket.
-In the second half of the century, it became slang, describing the mentally unstable and those who failed to function.
+Origin: The term originated during World War I when it was used to describe a soldier who had lost all of his limbs in combat and had to be carried in a basket.
+In the second half of the century, it became slang, describing the mentally unstable.

 Cream of the crop.

 Origin: Cream, in nature, is the richest part of milk and rises to the top.
 In the 17th century, the word “cream” began to be used to mean “the best,”—for instance, John Ray included “cream of the jest” in his 1678 collection of English proverbs.
 The “of the crop” suffix was eventually adopted for alliteration.
 The French version, la crème de la crème, meaning the best of the best, was popular by 1800.

 Keep the ball rolling.